office equipments

 10. The Cost of Continuing Education

-Cost Of Continuing Education
+Cost of Continuing Education

 Then, work with a tax professional at the end of the year and see if you can deduct these expenses from your taxes.
 Continuing education expenses can be exceptionally large.